 Things to Do

 Whether it's day or night, summer or winter, Congress Heights is buzzing with activity.
-If sports are your thing, play basketball, toss a baseball or run sprints at the Congress Heights Playground.
-If you want a quick getaway to nature, visit Shepherd Parkway -- part of the National Park Service -- and get lost in its wooded forest.
+If sports are your thing, play basketball, toss a baseball, or run sprints at the Congress Heights Playground.
+If you want a quick getaway to nature, visit Shepherd Parkway and get lost in its wooded forest.
 If you want to attend wellness meetings, participate in cultural events, take dance classes and more, check out what's going on at the Town Hall Education Arts Recreation Campus (THEARC).
 Saint Elizabeth's East Campus, which is home to the US Coast Guard, is also located in the neighborhood and has played a role in the continued development of the area.

-Martin Luther King Jr. Avenue is a nice street to stroll down to get a feel for the vibe of the Congress Heights neighborhood and see some of the area's exquisite churches.
-It's along this thoroughfare that you'll find food markets, restaurants and various shops.
+Martin Luther King Jr. Avenue is nice to stroll down to get a feel for the vibe of the Congress Heights neighborhood and see some of the area's exquisite churches.
+It's along this thoroughfare that you'll find food markets, restaurants, and various shops.

 Housing in Congress Heights

 If you plan on living in Congress Heights, you can obtain pretty much any type of housing you want.
 From modern apartment complexes and condo communities to detached houses and early 20th-century townhomes, it's all here in Congress Heights.

 You'll also see that a lot of Congress Heights real estate listings are for homes in multi-unit buildings that were once large houses.
 This is a solid option for those who don't need the extra space or want to save some money.
 In general, you can locate homes for sale in Congress Heights at a variety of prices, which ensures something within your budget will always be available.